 Thanks are due to Bill S. of the Anime Visalia club for providing the translated scripts for episode 1, 4 and 43-48.
 Back in the analog subtitling days, Bill was planning on teaming up with Elora from Garasu no Bara to subtitle these from a VHS source.
 Elora was the first person to subtitle my very favorite anime series (Queen Millennia), but she only got as far as episode 8 before disappearing into the internet ether.
 Come back Elora, we miss you!

 Another group called Fuko Ibuki Fansubs has subtitled the Toei Anime Fair (formerly Manga Matsuri) movie that was released on March 1, 1990.
 Their release post is here, although from that it looks like it’s only available from IRC.
 So I’ve uploaded it to Mega, or you can get it from Nyaa or Baka-BT.

-This is a project I’ve been planning for many years, subtitling some of my favorite episodes of various shows from VHS recordings of their original broadcasts on Japanese television, complete with subtitled commercials.
-So far I’ve only released one episode (Southern Cross #7, the first appearance of the Musee triplets) but more are in the works.
+This is a project I’ve been planning for many years, subtitling some of my favorite episodes of various shows from old VHS and Betamax recordings of their original broadcasts on Japanese television, complete with subtitled commercials.
+So far I’ve only released three episodes (Southern Cross #7, Giant Gorg #13 and Dirty Pair #1) but more are in the works.